 The Commission Factory Code of Conduct provides additional rules and guidelines to help publishers deliver high quality performance for advertisers in the Commission Factory Network.

-The Commission Factory Code of Conduct applies to all Publishers in the Commission Factory Network that deliver web traffic and consumers to Advertisers.
+The Commission Factory Code of Conduct applies to all Publishers which participate in the Commission Factory Network and deliver web traffic and consumers to Advertisers.

-Maintain consumer confidence in the regulation of online advertising tracking technologies
+Maintain consumer confidence in the fairness of online advertising and tracking technologies

 Ensure fair dealings amongst Publishers and Advertisers